radiantlogic-v8/documentation-new/documentation/sys-admin-guide/settings-tab.md

 #### Web Services (HTTP) Port

-The HTTP interface is enabled by default.
-These are the ports the RadiantOne service accepts web service requests (SCIM, ADAP, DSML, SPML) on.
+The HTTPS interface is enabled by default.
+The RadiantOne service accepts web service requests (SCIM, ADAP, DSML, SPML) on this endpoint.
 For details on accessing the RadiantOne Web Services, please see the RadiantOne Web Services API Guide.

-If you would only like to support encrypted traffic over HTTPS, just set the standard HTTP port to a value of 0.

->[!warning] you can enable both secure and non-secure ports.
-This way, clients may choose to use either one.

-Restart the RadiantOne service if changes are made to these settings.
-If RadiantOne is deployed in a cluster, the service on all nodes must be restarted.

 #### DSML, SPML, SCIM, REST (ADAP), SAML